Transition to Product Management (2025 Guide)

 • and/or market research.

-A junior role likely won't come with the same level of autonomy and responsibility as a senior product manager or product role in a startup.
+A junior role likely won't have the same autonomy and responsibility as a senior product manager or product role in a startup.

 Still, it will provide you with a firm foundation in product management and open up opportunities to move up the career ladder later.